Widespread power outages, cruise cancellation as windstorm hits Vancouver Island

 Early Wednesday morning, Environment Canada warned that "an unseasonably strong low-pressure system will make landfall on Vancouver Island early this morning bringing strong southeasterly winds and precipitation to the region."

-More than 42,000 BC Hydro customers were without power on Vancouver Island and the nearby Gulf Islands around noon Wednesday.
+Roughly 50,000 BC Hydro customers were without power on Vancouver Island and the nearby Gulf Islands Wednesday afternoon.

-BC Hydro reported nearly 15,000 customers in the Victoria and Gulf Islands region were without power as of 12:15 p.m., while 22,000 more were without electricity on the North Island.
+BC Hydro reported more than 25,000 customers in the Victoria and Gulf Islands region were without power as of 4:30 p.m., while nearly 24,000 more were without electricity on the North Island.

-"Damage to buildings, such as to roof shingles and windows, may occur," Environment Canada warned.
+The energy provider says some customers should expect to be without power overnight.

+"Crews have made good progress through the day, but due to fallen trees, road access has made it challenging for our crews," said BC Hydro in an update Wednesday afternoon.